What to Write in Email when Sending a Resume to a Friend

 Some will rather download, scan for malware, and then open a PDF that is time-consuming and could end up in somebody’s to-do list.
 Indefinitely.

 On that same train of thought, PDF appearance can sometimes break, be it because of an outdated browser or mobile device.
+But there is an easy way to convert docs to PDF and other formats.

 That’s why you better have a Plan B, C, and D, in case luck is not on your side and you need to make sure the resume opens when it counts the most.
 Mind the file size, though, as anything above 10MB might be too much to download or load.